Sepp van den Berg: Loan to Schalke 04

 On 30 August 2022, Van den Berg joined Bundesliga side Schalke 04 on a season-long loan.
 He played only nine times for Die Königsblauen due to sustaining a serious ankle injury, and was unable to stop the side being relegated to the 2.
 Bundesliga.

 Loan to Mainz 05

-On 13 July 2023, Van den Berg joined Mainz 05 on loan for the duration of the 2023–24 season.
+On 13 July 2023, Van den Berg joined fellow Bundesliga side Mainz 05 on loan for the duration of the 2023–24 season.
 On 12 August 2023, he made his debut for the club in a DFB-Pokal match against SV Elversberg, coming as a substitute.
 On 19 December, he scored his first goal for Mainz, an equaliser in a 1–1 Bundesliga draw against Borussia Dortmund.
 On 17 February 2024, he scored the only goal in a 1–0 win over FC Augsburg.

 Brentford

 On 22 August 2024, Van den Berg joined fellow Premier League side Brentford for a reported fee of £20 million, with an additional £5 million in bonuses.
 He signed a five-year contract with the club.